browserengineering/book/book/scripts.md

 times.

-Taking a step back, when we run JavaScript in our browser, we're
-mixing: C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; a JavaScript runtime, which wraps the Python API to look more like the JavaScript one; and of course some user code in JavaScript.
+Taking a step back, when we run JavaScript in our browser, we're mixing C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; a JavaScript runtime, which wraps the Python API to look more like the JavaScript one; and of course some user code in JavaScript.
 There's a lot of